akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

   }
 ```

-Polyphonic definitions tightly intertwine type-checking and control-flow analysis, but it is the only known way to express arbitrary initialization, finalization, communication, and synchronization patterns in a structurally concurrent way.
+Polyphonic definitions tightly intertwine type-checking and control-flow analysis,
+but it is the only known way to express arbitrary initialization, finalization,
+communication, and synchronization patterns in a structurally concurrent way.

-# Conclusion
+# Conclusion and future work

-We have outlined a coherent system of mechanisms for lifecycle-aware resource handling that provides comprehensive correctness guarantees and makes concurrent interactive programming amenable to formal reasoning\footnote{See \href{https://arxiv.org/abs/2207.04034}{“Flux: Liquid Types for Rust” by N Lehmann, A Geller, N Vazou, R Jhala}}.
-Our proposal has to be evaluated by developing a library of concurrent mutable collections and heaps^[Heaps with various transactional operators, heap-native structures, ghost variables, and conflict-free replicated data types in addition to pure ones, provide implementations for arbitrary flavours of separation logic.] enabling fine-grained concurrent separation logic.
+Both structured programming (with blocks instead of `goto`)
+and structured concurrency enforce basic correctness by construction
+and make programs more amenable to both formal and informal reasoning.
+We have outlined a coherent framework for structured resource management that enforces lifecycle safety by construction,
+facilitates sound mental models for complex behaviours,
+and makes concurrent interactive programming amenable to formal reasoning.

+Practicality of our proposal has to be evaluated
+by developing a library of concurrent mutable collections and
+a declarative actor-based distributed systems framework akin to the [P Language](https://p-org.github.io/P/).

+Besides enforcing correctness by construction, there is another mainstreamable way to ensure correctness:
+verifiable contract programming\footnote{See \href{https://arxiv.org/abs/2207.04034}{“Flux:
+Liquid Types for Rust” by N Lehmann, A Geller, N Vazou, R Jhala}},
+for which structured resource management paves the way.
+A broad class of contracts only uses a decidable fragment of logic,
+so a static checker can either verify that our program adheres to the contract or generate a minimal counterexample.
+This way, most functions can be checked to terminate for all valid arguments,
+sorting methods can be checked to produce a sorted list, etc.
+We assume this way
+it will be possible to develop an extensive verified library of conflict-free replicated data types
+(CRDTs) and lock-free data structures,
+and ultimately a fine-grained concurrent separation logic framework.